Checkmk’s web-based, graphic user interface (GUI) has two functions:

-Since version 1.5.0b9, the GUI is available with three different themes: Modern, Modern (Dark) and Classic.
-The theme Modern is activated by default, here in the picture.
+Since version 1.5.0b9 the GUI is available with three different themes: Modern, Modern (Dark) and Classic.
+The theme Modern is activated by default, as seen here in the screenshot.

-However, you can switch to the old theme Classic, whose screenshots you will encounter in many external articles and also in this manual.
+However, you can alternatively switch to the old theme Classic, whose screenshots you will encounter in many external articles and also in this manual.

-To change the theme globally, open WATO ➳ Global Settings, scroll to the User Interface area and click the button Modern next to the option User interface theme.
-In the following dialog you can then select the desired theme.
+To change the theme globally, open WATO ➳ Global Settings, scroll to the User Interface area and click the Modern button next to the User interface theme option.
+In the subsequent dialog you can then select the desired theme.

 Of course, you can also define themes individually for each user via WATO ➳ Users.
 The option can be found respectively under Personal Settings ➳ User Interface Theme.
 Users can also change themes themselves in their Personal Settings.